dark epic fantasy with battles between dragons and demons Author David Burrows

 Copyright © Fantasy Author David Burrows All rights reserved.

-Book 2 Dragon Rider - “mythical creatures, dragons, demons, imps, and wizards collide in a tale of demonic fantasy”
+Book 2 Dragon Rider.
+Traditional fantasy series by Author David Burrows - “mythical creatures, dragons, demons, imps, and wizards collide in a tale of demonic fantasy”

-Dragon Rider, Epic Fantasy by author David Burrows.
+Dragon Rider, Traditional Fantasy by author David Burrows.
 Books about imps, demons, dragons, sorcery, wizards

 Kaplyn’s mind is in turmoil.
 His dreams are haunted by dragons and yet dragons are a myth.
 Terror stalks his nightmares whilst fear plagues his waking life.
 He stumbles on an enemy army concealed in a forest on Thrace’s border and in terror flees.
 Yet, upon reaching the sanctuary of Thrace no one believes him, and he and his companions are thrown into the dungeons as spies.
 One-time allies, Thrace and Allund now seem on the precipice of war.
 A war that strikingly has all the hallmarks of Trosgarth, the ancient enemy.